 My last post I talked about the graduation of my dreams (you can read about it here) from West Los Angeles College.
-I was looking forward to going back to CSU San Bernardino (CSUSB) to finish my Bachelors Degree.
+I decided to go back to CSU San Bernardino (CSUSB) to finish my Bachelors Degree.
 I thought it would be easy for me to get back in and finish.
+I also felt that it was something I had to do, to redeem myself.
 I was wrong.
 While my GPA allowed me to be admitted into the University my GPA however, was not high enough to get back into the major or any major for that matter.
 This left me not being able to return to CSUSB.

 How Transfer GPA Works..